About us

 Angela Halliday

-Angela is one of our Partnerships Directors.
-She hails from the Deep South itself, having grown up on a sheep farm near Edendale.
+Angela hails from the Deep South itself, having grown up on a sheep farm near Edendale.
 Angela has been the Natural Resources and Environment Manager for Horticulture New Zealand, an industry organisation representing fruit and vegetable growers.
-She focused on resource management issues at a regional and national level and was a member of our Representative User Group, representing Horticulture.
+She focused on resource management issues at a regional and national level and represented Horticulture as a member of our Representative User Group.

 James Hughes